 1503 SW 8 St., Little Havana

-It doesn’t get much better than some Azucar ice cream on a hot day: think incredible flavors like café con leche (Cuban coffee and Oreo), olive oil, orange zest and dark chocolate, and guarapiña (sugarcane and pineapple) served in generous waffle cones.
-Made fresh daily, Suzy Batlle’s shop in Little Havana sources ingredients for their desserts locally—their ruby red mamey comes from the Los Piñarenos fruit stand down the street, El Nuevo Siglo Grocery Store hand-prepares their platano maduros, and seasonal fruits and vegetables come from South Florida farmer's markets and growers in Redland, Florida.
+It doesn’t get much better than some Azucar Ice Cream on a hot day: Think incredible flavors, like café con leche (Cuban coffee and Oreo), olive oil, orange zest and dark chocolate, and guarapiña (sugarcane and pineapple), served in generous waffle cones.
+The ice cream is made fresh daily, and Suzy Batlle’s shop in Little Havana sources ingredients for their desserts locally—the ruby red mamey comes from the Los Piñarenos fruit stand down the street, El Nuevo Siglo Grocery Store prepares the platanos maduros, and seasonal fruits and vegetables come from South Florida farmers' markets and growers in Redland, Florida.

 3137 Commodore Plz., Coconut Grove

 For Bianco Gelato, quality is key.
-In addition to using 100% organic ingredients, they never use hydrogenated fats, GMOs, artificial ingredients, or chemicals.
-Now sold in over 40 locations in Miami, they also have diary free, low-fat and low-sugar options, as well as specialty coffee and the yummiest almond milk lattes.
+In addition to using 100 percent organic ingredients, they never use hydrogenated fats, GMOs, artificial ingredients, or chemicals.
+Their gelato is now sold in over 40 locations in Miami, and they also have dairy-free, low-fat, and low-sugar options, as well as specialty coffee and the yummiest almond milk lattes.

 3412 Main Hwy, Coconut Grove

-Coconut Grove has a nice-sized Saturday farmers’ market, not tiny but not overwhelming, with a wide, quality selection.
-Depending on the week, you might see a vegan Ethiopan stand, a kombucha stall, locally grown pickles, and of course, lots of organic fruit and veggies.
-Photo: @carlachloe
+Coconut Grove has a nice-size Saturday farmers’ market, not tiny but not overwhelming, with a wide, quality selection.
+Depending on the week, you might see a vegan Ethiopan stand, a kombucha stall, locally grown pickles, and, of course, lots of organic fruit and veggies.
+Photo: @carlachloe.

 232 5th St., South Beach

-Dirt opened in Autumn 2015, with a mission to source ingredients from local farms and bring a level of transparency to the process for customers.
-(Part of this is a cool map that hangs on the wall, pinpoints that highlight how much Chef de Cuisine Nicole Nicole Votano’s menu draws on nearby Florida farms, including organic ones as much as possible.)
-There are gluten-free, paleo, vegan, and kid menus, with dishes changing somewhat seasonally but including options like an egg white and avocado mash breakfast bowl; chia pudding with coconut milk and cacao nibs; sandwiches served on Zak the Baker bread, and a kale, quinoa, and blood orange salad with cashew cream.
+Dirt opened in autumn 2015, with a mission to source ingredients from local farms and bring a level of transparency to the process for customers.
+(Part of this is a cool map that hangs on the wall with pinpoints that highlight how much chef de cuisine Nicole Votano’s menu draws on nearby Florida farms, including organic ones as much as possible.)
+There are gluten-free, paleo, vegan, and kids' menus, with dishes changing somewhat seasonally but including options like an egg white and avocado mash breakfast bowl, chia pudding with coconut milk and cacao nibs, sandwiches served on Zak the Baker bread, and a kale, quinoa, and blood orange salad with cashew cream.
 The smoothies made with coconut meat are noteworthy.
-The 5th Street space has a fittingly bright, clean vibe lit by rose-gold lights, a small juice bar in the corner, plus some tabletops if you aren’t taking your drink/food to go.
+The 5th Street space has a fittingly bright, clean vibe lit by rose-gold lights, with a small juice bar in the corner, plus some tabletops if you aren’t taking your food and drink to go.

 2230 NW 2nd Ave., Wynwood

-The force behind this budding fast-casual chain is actually a couple; Danish businessman René Sindlev famously founded the jewelry company Pandora, and his Italian wife Patrizia Manici Sindlev was a model and architect in her first career.
-To open their cafes, which serve only organic, kosher, and non-GMO juices, snacks, and coffee, they partnered with a doctor to develop recipes that support cleansing and nutrition, including three whole-foods cleanse programs that you can mix and match for up to seven days.
-Even if you're not doing a full-on cleanse, it's a great place to pick up a salad or juice to go, or to meet colleagues for a working lunch (each is equipped with solid Wifi).
-The original is in Wynwood, but they now have a location in Brickell, too—we're keeping an eye out for their New York launch later this year.
+The force behind this budding fast-casual chain is actually a couple.
+Danish businessman René Sindlev famously founded the jewelry company Pandora, and his Italian wife Patrizia Manici Sindlev was a model and architect in her first career.
+To open their cafés, which serve only organic, kosher, and non-GMO juices, snacks, and coffee, they partnered with a doctor to develop recipes that support cleansing and nutrition, including three whole-foods cleanse programs that you can mix and match for up to seven days.
+Even if you're not doing a full-on cleanse, it's a great place to pick up a salad or juice to go or to meet colleagues for a working lunch (each is equipped with solid Wi-Fi).
+The original is in Wynwood, but there is now a location in Brickell, too—we're keeping an eye out for the New York launch later this year.

 140 NE 39th St., Design District

-This pop-up café has pretty much anything you'd want: breakfast options include a smoked salmon roll with cream cheese and buttermilk pancakes, and lunch and early dinner items ranging from chicken tartine with hemp seed pesto to vegetable tacos.
-You can grab prepared food to-go, but they have ample outdoor seating in the District’s Palm Court.
+This pop-up café has pretty much anything you'd want: Breakfast options include a smoked salmon roll with cream cheese and buttermilk pancakes; lunch and early dinner items range from a chicken tartine with hemp seed pesto to vegetable tacos.
+You can grab prepared food to go, but there is ample outdoor seating in the District’s Palm Court.
 As an added bonus, they serve Panther Coffee, beer, and wine.

 222 26 St., Wynwood